mozilla/addons-frontend/README.md

 npm version [major|minor|patch]
 ```

-Issuing this command from the `master` branch will update the `package.json` and create a commit.
+Issuing this command from the `master` branch will update the version in the `package.json`, create a commit and create a tag.
 Push both this commit and the tag to the main repository.

 ## Core technologies